Looking sharp at work may not be necessary for some professions but it holds true for a nurse. Many nurses like to look well-groomed at all times.

 - If you have bad habits like rubbing your eyes (this is a certified bad habit whether or not you have lash extensions) or tugging at them regularly, then your lashes will fall off prematurely.

-- Costing $50 to $100 per month for regular fills, You need a budget for eyelash extensions because you have to keep doing it every few weeks.
+- Costs $50 to $100 per month for regular fills, You need a budget for eyelash extensions because you have to keep doing it every few weeks.
 Annually, that rakes up to $600 to $1,200.
+I have written a full case study on the price of lash extensions here.

 - Poorly done extensions can lead to serious problems.
 If you get lash extensions done by incompetent lash techs, you might be signing up for allergies (swelling), infections (lash mites), or loss of natural lashes (balding or thinning).